sustainable-computing-io/kepler-operator/docs/developer/test-plan.md

   - `packagemanifests`
   - `catalog`

+- The Operator should not enter into an infinite reconcile loop.
+This can be verified by:
+	- checking the logs of the Operator.
+	- checking if the `metadata.resourceVersion` keeps increasing / changing in a short interval say every 2-5 seconds.

 #### Negative:

 - OpenShift console should log appropriate errors in case of unsuccessful installation of Operator.